RoboWM-Bench: A Benchmark for Evaluating World Models in Robotic Manipulation: Experiments

 \subsection{Perceptual Plausibility vs. Embodied Executability}

 We compare execution accuracy in RoboWM-Bench with the domain scores in PAI-Bench, a commonly used metric for evaluating the perceptual plausibility of generated videos.
 As shown in Figure~\ref{fig:with_pai_bench}, the same predicted videos obtain near-saturated scores on PAI-Bench across different world models, whereas RoboWM-Bench evaluates whether the predicted behaviors are physically executable, resulting in more discriminative outcomes.
 This discrepancy arises because some actions may appear visually plausible (Figure~\ref{fig:results}) yet remain physically infeasible, an issue that perceptual domain scores may not capture but becomes evident under embodied execution.
 These results highlight the complementary role of RoboWM-Bench and show that embodiment-grounded evaluation provides a more direct measure of physical executability.
+Further PAI-Bench analysis and domain-score implementation details are provided in Appendix~\ref{sec:pai_quality_score} and Appendix~\ref{sec:pai_domain_implementation}, respectively.